css-raku/CSS-Properties-raku/README.md

 - Also the type and value can be assigned as a pair.

 ```
-use CSS::Declarations;
+use CSS::Properties;
-use CSS::Declarations::Units :pt;
+use CSS::Properties::Units :pt;
 use Color;
-my CSS::Declarations $css .= new;
+my CSS::Properties $css .= new;

 # assign to container
 $css.font = "14pt Helvetica";